wjordan/varnish-modules/README.rst

-Varnish module collectino by Varnish Software
+Varnish module collection by Varnish Software
 =============================================

 This is a collection of modules ("vmods") extending Varnish VCL used for